Frequently Asked Questions

 You can drive yourself to a visit for nitrous oxide only.

-If you are having oral or IV sedation, you’ll need a friend or loved one to bring you to the office.
+If you are having oral or IV sedation, you’ll need a friend or loved one to bring you to the office and take you home.

 You’ll be directed not to eat or drink six hours prior to your appointment unless otherwise directed by your dentist.
 Your health history can affect your before and aftercare plans, especially for diabetics and smokers, so make sure your dentist knows about any medical conditions you may have.
 Additional medications will be provided to create the ultimate in relaxation.
 Your experienced SedationCare team will monitor you throughout your entire visit.